 Since Deborah joined the organization in December of 2009, she and the CFLeads team have developed and refined highly successful and popular learning opportunities, uncovered and promoted important community leadership practices, and substantially increased the number of organizations that engage with and invest in CFLeads.

-Deborah joined CFLeads as Executive Director in December of 2009.
-She has a broad background as an advocate, policy analyst, grantmaker, fundraiser and community builder.
-She served as both a board and staff leader during 10 years with Rochester Area Community Foundation (Rochester, NY), moving its grantmaking from responsive to highly focused and tapping into the many other non-grantmaking resources to move a community agenda.
+Deborah has a broad background as an advocate, policy analyst, grantmaker, fundraiser and community builder.
+She served as both a board and staff leader during 10 years with Rochester Area Community Foundation (Rochester, NY), setting strategies that led to greater partnerships, more focused grantmaking and deeper community impact.
 While at the foundation, she founded a children's advocacy organization, launched a successful community-wide after-school alliance and led many other community initiatives.
 Deborah was also co-chair of the public policy subcommittee of the Council on Foundations' ProNet affinity group.

 Caroline has a reputation as a trusted and persistent community builder and collaborator, creating long-lasting partnerships leading to systemic change in a number of areas affecting children and families.
 In her 10 years at Rochester Area Community Foundation (Rochester, NY), she assembled a taskforce headed by the mayor and school superintendent to create a comprehensive after-school strategy for the City of Rochester; leveraged Community Foundation funding by working with City, County, and State agencies on child care subsidies, youth programming, and school violence; and conducted research and advocacy on the issues of early childhood education, out-of-school time, and childhood obesity.